 BOSTON -- The Boston Bruins' stunning run against the mighty Pittsburgh Penguins is complete.

-Adam McQuaid scored the lone goal 5:01 into the third period and Tuukka Rask turned in another stellar effort, stopping 26 shots for his second shutout of the series as the Bruins beat the top-seeded Penguins 1-0 on Friday night to complete a four-game sweep of the Eastern Conference finals.
+Adam McQuaid scored the lone goal 5:01 into the third period and Tuukka Rask turned in another stellar effort, stopping 26 shots for his second shutout of the series as the Bruins beat the Penguins 1-0 to complete a four-game sweep of the Eastern Conference finals.

-Boston will be playing for its second Stanley Cup championship in two years against either Chicago or defending-champion Los Angeles.
+Boston will be playing for its second Stanley Cup championship in two years.

-The game ended with a flurry of Penguins shots at Rask, who frustrated Pittsburgh throughout.
-He grabbed the last one at the horn with his glove and batted it into the air with his stick after it was over.
+The game ended with a flurry of Penguins shots with Rask, who frustrated Pittsburgh throughout, grabbing the last one at the horn with his glove and batted it into the air with his stick after it was over.

 On the winning goal, Brad Marchand made a perfect drop pass to McQuaid, who unloaded a shot from the point that tipped off Pittsburgh winger Jarome Iginla and sailed over the glove of goalie Tomas Vokoun.